Bringing Technology To Indian Farmers — Part 2

 Based on the farmer’s attributes set at the registration time and his subsequent interactions with all the touch points, the platform built a rich farmer profile.
 This was later used to provide targeted useful content.
-The same content was made available to the farmer through all the touch-points.
+The same content was made available to the farmer through all the touchpoints.
 The challenge was to build such personalized, localized and seasonal content which may also change year over year.
 This required a huge investment in a content team backed by agriculture experts who could give practical advice.

 6. Analytics and Marketing Campaigns

 We gathered data from all the touchpoints in a central data lake.
 Each farmer was uniquely identified based on the phone number from all the channels.
 This allowed us to develop a common rich profile for each farmer which was visible across all channels.
-We extracted and visualized aggregated analytics based on locations, crops, demand, and prices, etc. We analyzed Mandi price trends across different locations, crop-sowing patterns, call center query patterns from farmers, weather effect on crop cycles etc. These analytics was used by our agri-experts to provide useful advice to farmers.
+We extracted and visualized aggregated analytics based on locations, crops, demand, prices, etc. We analyzed Mandi price trends across different locations, crop-sowing patterns, call center query patterns from farmers, weather effects on crop cycles, etc. These analytics was used by our agri-experts to provide useful advice to farmers.

-With their consent, we also ran on the ground, out-dials from call center SMS and app push notification campaigns on segmented farmers based on their locations and crop type.
+With their consent, we also ran on-ground, out-dials from call center SMS and app push notification campaigns on segmented farmers based on their locations and crop type.
 SMS campaigns were very effective in dispersing timely advisory for different crops and help tremendously improve farmer engagement with our platform.

 In part 3 of this series, I will write about my understanding of various services from the point of view of a farmer.
 I will talk about my observations on how merely bringing in highly technical solutions may not necessarily solve current problems plaguing the agriculture ecosystem.
 The role of technology is to act as an enabler and it will only be effective once the surrounding geographic, demographic, political, cultural, and financial factors align together.

 Have you been involved in the development of products or providing services for agriculture?
 I would be glad to hear your perspective.